01 BUY IMPROVE

 sites across our businesses were certified to ISO 14001 standard at end of 2020

 As part of their improvement plans, our businesses seek to reduce their energy usage and GHG emissions within their operations through more efficient use of electricity, fuel and heat, by increasing the proportion of renewable energy where commercially viable, and by implementing other climate-positive actions such as sustainable transport initiatives for employees.
 The businesses take an appropriately tailored approach to implementing climate-related initiatives that are most relevant and impactful to improving their business activities and requirements, and their operational and market environments.
-Each business is at a different stage in their climate strategy depending on their maturity in this area.
+Each business is at a different stage in their climate strategy depending on their maturity in this area, however we are committed to driving environmental awareness across our businesses to help improve performance.

 Notable examples of climate-related initiatives and activities in 2020 include: